ncsa/MayomicsVC/README.md

 <details>
  <summary>
- Development and test automation
+  <b>Development and test automation </b>: Support multiple levels of automated testing
 </summary>

-The workflow should be constructed in such a way as to support multiple levels of automated testing:
+The workflow should be constructed in such a way as to support the below testing activities:

 * Individual task testing on each task
 * Integration testing for each codepath in each workflow stage